Twitter, Facebook target state-linked accounts made to manipulate

 It comes as social media giants have been struggling in the face of state-backed disinformation efforts, often using automated accounts or "bots" to manipulate the platforms, amplifying their own messages while disparaging opponents.

-Most of the accounts blocked by Twitter on Friday were in Arabic and aimed at “amplifying messages favorable to Saudi authorities,” but that some English language content was aimed at “Western audiences.”
+Most of the accounts blocked by Twitter on Friday were in Arabic and aimed at "amplifying messages favourable to Saudi authorities," but that some English language content was aimed at "Western audiences."

 "Our internal analysis shows the network was involved in various forms of platform manipulation, targeting discussions related to Saudi Arabia and advancing their geopolitical interests on the world stage," the Twitter safety team said in a blog post.